Family Assistance Plan

 The Family Assistance Plan (FAP) was a welfare program introduced by President Richard Nixon in August 1969, which aimed to implement a negative income tax for households with working parents.
-The FAP was influenced by President Lyndon B. Johnson's War on Poverty program that aimed to expand welfare across all American citizens, especially for working-class Americans.
+The FAP was influenced by President Lyndon B. Johnson's war on poverty program that aimed to expand welfare across all American citizens, especially for working-class Americans.
 Nixon intended for the FAP to replace existing welfare programs such as the Aid to Assist Families with Dependent Children (AFDC) program as a way to attract conservative voters that were beginning to become wary of welfare while maintaining middle-class constituencies.
 The FAP specifically provided aid assistance to working-class Americans, dividing benefits based on age, the number of children, family income, and eligibility.
 Initially, the Nixon administration thought the FAP legislation would easily pass through the House of Representatives and the more liberal Senate, as both chambers were controlled by the Democratic Party.
 In June 1971, the FAP under the bill H.R.
 1 during the 92nd Congress, passed in the House of Representatives.
 However, from December 1971 to June 1972 H.R.1 bill that included the FAP underwent scrutiny in the Senate chamber, particularly by the Senate Finance Committee controlled by the conservative Democrats, while the Republicans were also reluctant on passing the program.
 Eventually, on October 5 of 1972, a revised version of H.R.1 passed the Senate with a vote of 68-5 that only authorized funding for FAP testing before its implementation.
-During House-Senate reconciliation, before Nixon signed the bill on October 15, 1972 the entire provision on FAP was dropped.
+During House-Senate reconciliation, before Nixon signed the bill on October 15, 1972, the entire provision on FAP was dropped.
 The FAP enjoyed broad support from Americans across different regions.
 Reception towards the program varied across racial, regional, income, and gender differences.
 The FAP is best remembered for beginning the rhetoric against the expansion of welfare that was popular during the New Deal.
 It initiated the support for anti-welfare conservative movements that became mainstream in American political discourse during the Reagan era.

+The FAP was to be innovative in taking an income approach to welfare rather than a services approach.
+To the extent possible, money was not to be given to government agencies that would then determine what services the welfare system should provide.
+Money was to be given directly to beneficiaries, who would themselves decide on purchasing decisions.
+In effect, at least in its earliest drafts, it was to be a guaranteed basic income.
+At the time, this was seen by many as a momentous proposal.
+Michael Harrington, a prominent socialist of the time, called it "the most radical idea since the New Deal," and a Yugoslav Marxist is reported to have commented that "were it to pass, it might well be the most important social legislation in history in that it would finally free the individual and his family from the myriad and inescapable forms of coercion which society exerts through the employment nexus."